 With no humans left to stop them, Murphy’s brain gives sparkling life to Skynet who proceeds to unleash the planet’s entire nuclear arsenal onto the world.
 With the Terminator army shooting any survivor, all hope seems lost.
 Fortunately, Murphy managed to replicate his human self into the database and patiently waits for decades to make his move.

-He finally gets his chance when he slips by a faulty security code guarding a Terminator-making factory.
+He finally gets his chance when he slips by a faulty security code guarding a factory that creates Terminators.
 He proceeds to take control of the mechanisms and fend off the Terminator army while he builds his new body and weapons.
 After taking off and blowing up the factory, Issue 3 ends with the rebuilt RoboCop flying off to engage his robotic foes in final battle.

 Issue 4 opens on the series’ opening scene as the machines engage on the Central Hub to try and stop Flo.
 Just then, RoboCop flies in and annihilates them from existence.